 It has been created to support designers working on difficult information architecture and navigation problems.
 By looking at their problems through different lenses, users of this toolbox can challenge their assumptions, stress-test underlying frameworks, and evaluate their concepts.

-It was created by Dan Brown, a UX designer and information architect based in the USA.Information Architecture Lenses
+It was created by Dan Brown, a UX designer and information architect based in the USA.VISIT TOOLBOX

 This toolbox contains 32 articles, each of which contains links, downloads or book recommendations.

 It has been created to help designers and artists discover new sources of inspiration in the fields of graphic design, photography, cinema, art, and design culture.

 It was created by whoever made the Inspiration Design Resource website.
 There is no more information on the 'About' page.VISIT TOOLBOX